 PDFelement is a PDF editor available for both Windows and Mac.
 Its interface is easy to use, allowing you to edit PDFs in detail.
 With it, you can easily create, edit, and convert PDFs to your liking, making it a good alternative to Adobe software.

 Although its main focus is PDF editing, it also includes electronic signature capabilities, allowing you to add signature fields to your PDFs.

-PandaDoc is another electronic signature platform that allows the user to create interactive proposals with online signature capabilities.
+PandaDoc is another electronic signature platform allowing users to create interactive proposals with online signature capabilities.

 Pros and cons of using an e-signature platform to sign PDFs on a Mac

 Here are the advantages and disadvantages of using electronic signature software to edit and sign your PDFs on your Mac:

 - Allows you to modify and send documents in bulk in very little time

 - Can store all your forms and templates in one place